 Bwlch itself is a small village.
 However, there are still a few great walks you can do directly from the hostel.
-And there are even a few leaflets you can buy with walks for just 20p, yes what a bargain.
+And there are even a few leaflets you can buy with walks for just 20 pence, yes what a bargain.

-Read more about my challenge here: Ultimate UK Road Trip & Hiking Challenge
+Read about my challenge here: Ultimate UK Road Trip & Hiking Challenge

 *I was a guest at The Star Bunkhouse.
 However, all views and opinions are my own.